preesha-gehlot/langchain-testing-agent/README.md

 The agent iteratively uses these tools to understand the database structure and find the requested data, marking tasks as complete when data is found or when all options are exhausted.

+The Mark Complete Tool is conceptually very similar to the 'think tool' in Anthropic's deep research agent, essentially dynamically injecting the ability for the agent to stop and think about its actions, this allows the llm to essentially checkpoint itself at each stage, ensuring it does not end up in loops or go down one path without evaluating other options.

 ![Data Search Agent](graphs/data_search_agent.png)

 ## Test data agent ([test_data_agent.py](test_data_agent.py))